Information and Education for Healthcare Providers

 A Patient-Centered Approach to Concussion Care for Emergency Medicine and Primary Care Physicians

-Concussion Alliance and Elizabeth Sandel, MD, have produced the course A Patient-Centered Approach to Concussion Care for Emergency Medicine and Primary Care Physicians.
-The program is also informative for other healthcare professionals, and coaches and patients have appreciated the (identical) webinar version.
-This 45-minute learning activity is free for both the1-credit hour continuing medical education (CME) and the webinar.
-These programs are hosted by Med Learning Group, and the CME is now listed on the American Medical Association Education Hub.
+Concussion Alliance and Elizabeth Sandel, MD, have produced a prerecorded webinar, A Patient-Centered Approach to Concussion Care for Emergency Medicine and Primary Care Physicians.
+The program is also informative for other healthcare professionals, coaches, and patients.
+This 45-minute learning activity is free.
+This program is hosted by Med Learning Group.

 The Concussion Update Newsletter